liqin-cao/catalog/README.md

 # Amazon Lightsail Configuration For Hosting Catalog Flask Application With PostgreSQL Database

-Take a baseline installation of a AWS Lightsail Linux server and prepare it to host an existing web application by
+Take a baseline installation of a AWS Lightsail Linux server and prepare it to host an existing web application via:
 * securing the server from a number of attack vectors,
 * installing and configuring a PostgreSQL database server, and
 * deploying the existing Catalog Flask applications onto it.